THE SATOR SQUARE

 So the SATOR square shows that, before 79 AD, some people saw the crucified Jesus as the one who holds absolute power, a divine man, one with the Father; that his prayer, the Our Father, is crucial to the Christian faith; that the cross was a Christian symbol; that the fish was also a Christian symbol, with its implied credal formula about Jesus the Saviour being the Son of God; and that Alpha and Omega was a title for Jesus and the Father, perhaps before the Revelation was written.

 A few decades ago, such claims might have been seen as extreme.
-But there is now increasing evidence that the gospels were indeed written by the apostles and date from within a generation of Jesus’s lifetime.[3]
+But there is now increasing consensus that the gospels were indeed written by the apostles and date from within a generation of Jesus’s lifetime.[3]
 So this reading of the SATOR square is hardly implausible.

 [1] The encoded PATERNOSTER was found, apparently independently, by Hickes, ‘Roman Square’; Frank, Deutsche Gaue; Grosser, ‘Sator Formel’; Agrell, ‘Talmystik’.